Isle of the Dead (painting): Versions

-Böcklin completed the first version of the painting in May 1880 for his patron Alexander Günther, but kept it himself.
-In April 1880, while the painting was in progress, Böcklin's Florence studio had been visited by Marie Berna, née Christ (widow of financier Dr. Georg von Berna (1836–1865) and soon-to-be wife of the German politician Waldemar, Count of Oriola (1854–1910)).
-She was struck by the first version of this "dream image" (now in the Kunstmuseum Basel), which sat half completed on the easel, so Böcklin painted a smaller version on wood for her (now in the Metropolitan Museum in New York City).
-At Berna's request, he added the coffin and female figure, in allusion to her husband's death from diphtheria years earlier.
+Böcklin completed the first version of the painting in May 1880 for his patron Alexander Günther but kept it for himself.
+In April 1880, while the painting was in progress, Böcklin's Florence studio had been visited by Marie Berna, née Christ (widow of financier Georg von Berna (1836–1865) and soon-to-be wife of the German politician Waldemar, Count of Oriola (1854–1910)).
+She was struck by the first version of this "dream image" (now in the Kunstmuseum Basel), which sat half completed on the easel, so Böcklin painted a smaller version on wood for her (now in the Metropolitan Museum of Art in New York City).
+At Berna's request, he added the coffin and female figure, an allusion to her husband's death from diphtheria years earlier.
 Subsequently, he added these elements to the earlier painting.
 He called these works Die Gräberinsel ("Tomb Island").
-(Sometimes the "Basel" version is credited as the first one, sometimes the "New York".)
+(Sometimes the Basel version is credited as the first; sometimes the New York version is.)
 It was acquired by the Gottfried Keller-Stiftung in 1920.

 The third version was painted in 1883 for Böcklin's dealer Fritz Gurlitt.
-Beginning with this version, one of the burial chambers in the rocks on the right bears Böcklin's own initials: "A.B."
-(In 1933, this version was put up for sale, and a noted Böcklin admirer Adolf Hitler acquired it.
+Beginning with this version, one of the burial chambers in the rocks on the right bears Böcklin's initials, "A.B."
+In 1933, this version was put up for sale, and noted Böcklin admirer Adolf Hitler acquired it.
 He hung it first at the Berghof in Obersalzberg and then, after 1940, in the New Reich Chancellery in Berlin.
-It is now at the Alte Nationalgalerie, Berlin.)
+It is now at the Alte Nationalgalerie, Berlin.

 Financial imperatives resulted in a fourth version in 1884, which was ultimately acquired by the entrepreneur and art collector Baron Heinrich Thyssen and hung at his Berliner Bank subsidiary.
 It was burned after a bomb attack during World War II and survives only as a black-and-white photograph.

 A fifth version was commissioned in 1886 by the Museum of Fine Arts, Leipzig, where it still hangs.

-In the last year of his life Böcklin painted a sixth version with his son Carlo.
-It hangs in the Hermitage Museum, Saint-Petersburg.

 In 1888, Böcklin created a painting called Die Lebensinsel ("Isle of Life").
 Probably intended as an antipole to the Isle of the Dead, it also shows a small island, but with all signs of joy and life.
 Together with the first version of the Isle of the Dead, this painting is part of the collection of the Kunstmuseum Basel.

+A sixth version, allegedly created in 1901 and acquired in 2022 from a private collection, can be found at the State Hermitage (General Staff building) in Saint Petersburg.
+It bears the signatures A. Böcklin invenit ("devised by A. Böcklin") and Carlo Böcklin fecit 1901 ("executed by Carlo Böcklin 1901"), and can therefore be assumed to be the version mentioned by the Thieme-Becker biographical dictionary which was started by Arnold Böcklin together with Carlo in autumn 1900.